svanderburg/dysnomia/README.md

-For example, the [Nix package manager](http://nixos.org/nix), which is used as a basis for local deployment in Disnix, achieves many of its quality attributes from this fact, such as reliable and reproducible deployment.
+For example, the [Nix package manager](http://nixos.org/nix), which is used as a basis for local deployment in Disnix, achieves many of its quality attributes from immutability, such as reliable and reproducible deployment.
 Moreover, each time Nix deploys a new version or variant of a component it is stored next to an older version or variant.
 After a component has deployed, it is usually sufficient to launch it from the command-line or program launcher menu from the desktop.

-However, to fully automate deployment procedures for certain kinds of systems, we also need to deploy components that cannot be managed in such a deployment model, such as databases and source code repositories, because it is too costly to store multiple generations next to each other.
+However, to fully automate deployment procedures for certain kinds of systems, we also need to deploy components that cannot be managed in such a deployment model, such as databases and source code repositories, because it is too costly to store multiple generations of them next to each other.

 Moreover, mutable components may also have to be activated (or deactivated) in so-called containers, such as application servers, managing the resources of an